If you're a seller, eBay's feedback system may worry you from time to time, but it can be revised.

-Remember that the feedback percentages seen by buyers are calculated on a rolling basis.
-This means that as time passes, they gradually improve if your most recent sales are positives.
+Remember the feedback percentages seen by buyers are calculated on a rolling basis.
+This means as time passes, they gradually improve if your most recent sales are positive.

-To ensure that transactions result in positive feedback going forward, state in your item descriptions that you're out to earn positive feedback from them and will work to make sure that every transaction is positive.
-Then, ensure that you communicate with every buyer, immediately after purchase, to ask for positive feedback and to request that they communicate with you if there are any problems.
+To ensure transactions result in positive feedback going forward, write in your item descriptions that you're out to earn positive feedback from them and will work to make sure every transaction is positive.
+Then, ensure you communicate with every buyer, immediately after purchase, to ask for positive feedback and to request they communicate with you if there are any problems.

 It's simple, but it works.
 Buyers are much less likely to "neg" you if you've asked them to contact you before doing so.
 Just be prepared to follow through if or when they do!

-If a general malaise has overtaken your eBay business, don't just sit around waiting for things to get better.
-Fix the problems with your business.
+If a general malaise has overtaken your eBay business, don't sit around waiting for things to get better.

-If you're suspended, try to get your account reinstated the proper way first.
-Remember, too, that you aren't keeping any secrets from eBay; the change is purely cosmetic, for the buying public.
-Seconds after you create any new account, eBay has already internally linked it to all of your old accounts and to many of your contacts and business connections. eBay won't forget about your old feedback, even if the public doesn't know about it.
+If you're suspended, try to get your account reinstated the right way first.
+Remember, too, you aren't keeping any secrets from eBay.
+The change is purely cosmetic for the buying public.
+Seconds after you create any new account, eBay has already internally linked it to all your old accounts, and to many of your contacts and business connections. eBay won't forget about your old feedback, even if the public doesn't know about it.

 Fighting the battle against a rush of negative feedback can feel like trying to turn back a tide as it tries to wash away your business.
-But remember that even if it's hard to be patient (your finances may, after all, be at stake), it's critical to the long-term viability of your eBay selling that you fight the battle in an above-board way and keep yourself from getting too frustrated along the way.
+But, remember even if it's hard to be patient (your finances may, after all, be at stake), it's critical to the long-term viability of your eBay selling that you fight the battle in an above-board way and keep yourself from getting too frustrated.